Water scarcity in Iran: Mashhad

 Facing a potential catastrophe, Mashhad authorities launched emergency measures.
 In summer 2023, plans for water rationing (jīreh-bandī) were drawn up, as they projected a shortfall of 4,150 L/s (or about 30% of peak demand) for the city.
 The head of Mashhad Water & Wastewater Co. stated plainly that "rationing water in summer is unavoidable" given the circumstances.
 The city set up contingency plans to ensure essential services: installing backup storage tanks for hospitals and sensitive facilities in case of scheduled cutoffs.
 Mashhad also took the extraordinary step of drilling new emergency wells across the city, even on green spaces and government properties.
 By mid-2023, crews were drilling at eight sites (including 4 new wells at Ferdowsi University) to tap any remaining groundwater for urban supply.
-Additionally, a special floating pumping station was being built to squeeze the last water from Doosti's dead storage, using large submersible pumps to extract some of that 100 million m³ that would normally be inaccessible.
+Additionally, a special floating pumping station was being built to squeeze the last water from Doosti's dead storage, using large submersible pumps to extract some of that 100 million m^{3} that would normally be inaccessible.
 These desperate engineering fixes underscore how "the situation is worse than anyone thought," as the Mashhad water manager remarked.

 Demand management was also enforced.
 Mashhad already prides itself on relatively low per capita use (~190 L per person daily, below Iran's urban average).
 Nevertheless, the city authorities in 2023–24 shut off public fountains, banned lawn watering, and installed recycling systems for ablution water in the shrine and sports facilitiessobhtoos.ir.
 Government offices in Mashhad were directed to tear out ornamental grass and replace it with xeriscaping.
 These symbolic steps aimed to lead by example, though administrative use is under 2% of Mashhad's consumption.

 Despite these efforts, Mashhad's water crisis continues into 2025.
 The winter of 2024–25 did little to replenish supplies.
 By May 2025, Khorasan was the driest province in Iran in terms of rainfall deficit.
 Razavi Khorasan's rainfall was down 41% from the long-term trend, worse than even Sistan which is traditionally the driest.
 Mashhad has essentially entered a permanent drought emergency.
 The government's long-term solution is a massive water transfer project from the Sea of Oman: a pipeline over 1,000 km long to bring desalinated seawater to the eastern plateau.
 Work on this began in late 2021 and, as of 2025, is about 10% complete.
-The project aims to deliver 210 million m³/year for Mashhad's domestic use by 2026 (plus 120 million m³ for industry).
+The project aims to deliver 210 million m^{3}/year for Mashhad's domestic use by 2026 (plus 120 million m^{3} for industry).
 If achieved, this could cover much of Mashhad's water deficit by the 2030s.